brevzin/cpp_proposals/2011_pipeline/pipeline.md

-This revision lowers the precedence of `|>` (as described in [operator precedence](#operator-precedence) and includes discussions of what to do about Ranges pipelines in C++23 and also considers the idea of using a placeholder syntax.
+This revision lowers the precedence of `|>` (as described in [operator precedence](#operator-precedence) and includes discussions of [what to do about Ranges pipelines](#what-to-do-about-ranges-going-forward) in C++23 and also considers the idea of using a [placeholder syntax](#a-placeholder-syntax).

+This revision also expands the kinds of expressions that can be pipelined into to additionally include casts and explicit type conversion.

 # Abstract